Miscalculation of Disability Pensions Class Action

 - Class Counsel estimate that there are approximately 300,000 class members.

-- Pension Act: pension for disability; pension for death; attendance allowance; allowance for wear and tear of clothing or for specially made apparel; and exceptional incapacity allowance;
+- Pension Act – Allowance for wear and tear of clothing or for specially made apparel

-- Civilian War-related Benefits Act: war pensions and allowances for salt water fishers, overseas headquarters staff, and air raid precautions workers; and injury for remedial treatment of various persons and voluntary aid detachment (World War II);
+- Civilian War-related Benefits Act – War pensions and allowances for salt water fishers, overseas headquarters staff, air raid precautions works, and injury for remedial treatment of various persons and voluntary aid detachment (World War II)